tsuereth/glog/content/post/2020/01/12_forma8.md

 rating = ["Meh"]
 +++

 A Metroidvania-style game doesn't need to be action-packed to be good; a chill, ponderous exploration game could do just fine.
-Unfortunately, {{% game "Forma.8" %}}Forma.8{{% /game %}} doesn't pull it off.
+Unfortunately, <game:Forma.8> doesn't pull it off.

 For one thing, the controls are awkward and frustrating -- your little flying robot is surprisingly heavy, and has a lot of momentum to correct when you want to slow down or make a sharp turn.
 It's more than just a design quirk to get accustomed to; it feels like it gets in the way of going where you want to go, especially when trying to target or evade enemies.